Learn English Free

 What do you need to have?

-- The technical requirements for Second Life are quite high.
+- The technical requirements for any virtual world are quite high.
 You must use have a computer with a good Internet connection (the faster the better) and a good quality computer with sound card and graphics card.

 - To hear any conversations you will need a good pair of headphones (or computer speakers).